AddisonNishijima/thinkwithgoogle/README.md

 ## Description

-_This is an attempted replica/restyling of the Think With Google's responsive images using the Materialize framework_
+_This is an attempted replica/restyling of Think With Google's responsive images using the Materialize framework_

 ## Setup/Installation Requirements